ccalleja/consuming-items-api-angular/README.md

 * Developed and tested on chrome desktop mode
 * Basic design as required
 * Using angular-seed and bootstrap css for quick startup and setup
+* Loading stock items on page load
+* When item cart quantity reaches maximum available, you cant add more
+*

 TODO
 Unit Tests coverage
 How to run
 How to run tests
 Directory structures
-Future Enhancements (directives for reusability)
+Future Enhancements
+  modularised componenets for reusability stock listing update